-I just read an article written by a colleague of mine, Marty Caldwell.
-Here is a link to his article https://goo.gl/8K09Mr.
-The title of the article Corporate Vision and How It Creates Sales Success applies not only to sales but to all areas of an organization.
+In an article written by a colleague, Marty Caldwell, titled Corporate Vision and How It Creates Sales Success, he reminds us how mission vision and values impact not only to sales but to all areas of an organization.
 Corporate Vision can also attract the right people to your organization.
 The phrase “Employer Branding” is getting used more often today.
-If you aren’t familiar with what it is, I suggest you take some time research it, and learn how, not if, your organization implements it.
+If you aren’t familiar with what it is, take some time research it, and learn how your organization implements it.

 What is “Employer Branding”?